Anthem offers the best health insurance in New York. Silver plans start at $968 per month before discounts.

 Get cheap medical insurance in NY

-Health insurance costs $247 per month in New York if you're eligible for discounted rates because of your income.
+Health insurance costs $247 per month in New York if you can get discounted rates because of your income.

 savings icon